What is Accident Insurance?

 If you terminate your employment with your employer, you may opt to continue your current coverage on an individual pay basis, as long as your employer’s plan has the Portability Coverage option available.
 Please see your certificate for plan details.

-What is Limited Benefit Fixed Indemnity Medical plan and how do benefits pay?
+What is a Medical Indemnity plan and how do benefits pay?

 A fixed indemnity plan is known as a fee-for-service plan and provides cash payout benefits for specific covered services.

-Is there a pre-existing condition limitation on Limited Benefit Fixed Indemnity Medical plan?
+Is there a pre-existing condition limitation on Medical Indemnity plans?

 No, there is not a pre-existing condition limitation for the fixed indemnity medical plan which means if you have been previously diagnosed with a medical condition, you can receive coverage for related services as soon as your coverage is effective.

-When can I enroll in Limited Benefit Fixed Indemnity Medical plan?
+When can I enroll in Medical Indemnity plan?

 Once eligible, you can enroll in coverage during the open enrollment period or if there is a qualifying life event due to marriage, divorce, legal separation, loss or gain of insurance coverage, death of a spouse, and birth or adoption of an eligible dependent.

-Who can I cover under Limited Benefit Fixed Indemnity Medical plan?
+Who can I cover under Medical Indemnity plan?

 You can cover eligible family members in the fixed indemnity medical, vision, dental and/or term life plan.
 Your eligible family members (dependents) are: